ChristianLebeda/PLAN-experiments/README.md

 'gaussianC'
 ```

-Similiarly the Binary experiments are controlled by the variable `bincase`.
+Similarly the Binary experiments are controlled by the variable `bincase`.
 Supported values:
 ```
 'POS'
 'kosarak'